PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused all-policy runner, helper, pass-efficiency, layout-recovery, terminal-orchestration, and architecture gate is `348 passed in 19.69s`.

+The immediately following attention-QKV Reshape/Transpose compatibility call now retains its existing one-counter dictionary as `_late_attention_qkv_reshape_stats`.
+Indexed-first/fallback behavior, the live Session LayoutState, exact pass order, channel-shuffle predecessor, cleanup successor, and TensorFlow-free boundary are unchanged.
+The value has no consumer and therefore introduces no additional graph traversal or mutation.

+This checkpoint passes the focused QKV owner and orchestration gate with `326 passed in 19.68s`, plus the branch-changed broad related suite with `1379 passed in 23.78s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.